 There is nothing wrong with superficial/epidermal treatment, if you are trying to treat acne or perhaps dilated skin pores.

-But superficial treatment is a waste when it comes to skin tightening (especially deep skin tightening) and cellulite reduction, as these require treatment deep inside the skin.
+But superficial treatment is a waste when it comes to cellulite reduction and skin tightening (especially deep skin tightening), as these require treatment to be applied deep inside the skin.

 In any case, for superficial treatment, you do not need a multi-thousand pound RF machine to heat the epidermis.
 You can do that with an infrared lamp, hot pack, sauna or even hot water, at a much lower cost - or no cost.